licoriceonroute/licoriceonroute.github.io/about.md

 # Who am I?
-just a human struggling to build a website
+someone struggling to build a website